frankcox/MineSweeper/README.md

 If it bugs me enough I may fix these problems some day.
 Unless you do it first...

-&copy 2012 Frank Lyon Cox
+&copy; 2012 Frank Lyon Cox

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.10.1 or, at